meker12/docs-templates/user-guide/user-guide-fragments/usecase.rst

+..
+Suggest a use case by ...

    This is not even a draft template yet;
    this is notes about similar Rackspace publications that may be inspirational.

 ----